 Q: Do I need to install anything on my hardware to back up my share?

 A: You do not need to install any software.
 The Datto appliance will not make any modifications to the share during the pairing or backup processes.
 All external shares mount on the Datto appliance as read-only.

 Q: What are my restore options?

-You have the capability to mount file restores with or without NTFS permissions of snapshots from the Restore tab of the Datto appliance.
-You can also mount file restores from the Recovery Launchpad.
+You can mount file restores with or without NTFS permissions of snapshots from the Restore tab of the Datto appliance.
+You can also create file restores from the Recovery Launchpad.